kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 ```

 Copy the implementation of `loadContributorsConcurrent` to `loadContributorsNotCancellable` (in `Request6NotCancellable.kt`)
-and remove creation of a new `coroutineScope`.
+and remove the creation of a new `coroutineScope`.
-Your `async` calls now fail to resolve, so start them via `GlobalScope.async`:
+Your `async` calls will now fail to resolve, so start them via `GlobalScope.async`:

 ```kotlin
 suspend fun loadContributorsNotCancellable(req: RequestData): List<User> {   // #1